patriksvensson/cupboard/README.md

 # Cupboard

-A tool to provision local environments to a desired state, using the .NET SDK.
+A framework for provisioning local environments to a desired state, using the .NET SDK.

 **⚠ Disclaimer:**
 Currently in preview.
 Use at own risk.